ikhnaton/db2pool/README.md

+### Installation

+Install from npm using:

+`npm install db2pool --save`

-To use this, you will need to create a **/credentials/** folder in the base of your project.
+In addition, to use this, you will need to create a **/credentials/** folder in the base of your project.
 It will contain the necessary credentials to connect to a db2 database.  for example:

 ```
 {